floooh/oryol/code/Modules/Resource/README.md

-# Oryol Resources
+# Oryol Resources Handling

-### The Resource Module

-Oryol doesn't provide a centralized resource management system, instead modules implement their own, localized resource management using the helper classes in the Resource module as building blocks.
+Oryol doesn't provide a centralized resource management system, instead modules implement their own local resource management using the helper classes in the Resource module as building blocks.

 ### Resource Management Overview

 This is a very general overview of the resource management philosophy in Oryol.
-Modules are completely free to implement their own resource management and don't need to adhere to the basic philosophy, or not use the Resource classes at all.
+Modules are completely free to implement their own resource management and don't need to adhere to this basic philosophy, or not use the Resource classes at all.
 This overview is more a record of what did and didn't work in previous attempts, and why the Resource module classes ended up the way they are.